zameel7/tic-tac-toe/README.md

 #### Description:

-    Final project done as a part of the CS50P course at Harvard
+    Final project done as a part of the CS50P course by Harvard

 - Initially, to play this game, run:
 ```